MVakharia/InSight-InMind-Labs/notebook.md

 ---

-**The systemic misalignment between human learning psychology and the engagement‑driven design of modern digital learning environments.**

-- How users mistake activity for progress, and how platforms often encourage that confusion.
-- The emotional fallout when a person’s identity as a ‘learner’ collides with the reality that they haven’t actually gained the competence they believed they were earning.

----

 **Mapping dependency chains and how inter-organisational availability shapes which industries can reduce working hours without loss of productivity.**

 - Temporal interdependence as a determinant of working hours.